In this page:

 Prince Marcantonio IV was one of the many Roman noblemen (e.g. Cardinal Alessandro Farnese) who identified themselves with Hercules and one of the halls was dedicated to the mythical hero.
 It is maybe that where the heraldic symbols of the Borghese (eagles and dragons) are more evident.

 Landscape paintings with ancient ruins in the foreground or in the background were very popular throughout Europe and a number of foreign painters in Rome earned their living by selling them in their home countries.
-These paintings became even more popular in the late XVIIIth century because of the renewed attention for the ancient monuments and the first archaeological excavations at Pompeii.
+These paintings became even more popular in the late XVIIIth century because of the renewed attention for the ancient monuments and the first archaeological excavations at Herculaneum and Pompeii.

 Bamboccianti i.e. makers of puppets, was the derogative term by which Italian painters referred to the foreign ones who specialized in small paintings portraying Roman scenes of life.
 Salvator Rosa, a painter of the XVIIth century complained that his customers requested scenes portraying rogues, cheats, pickpockets, bands of drunks and gluttons, scabby tobacconists, barbers, and other 'sordid' subjects (not to mention card sharps).
 The small paintings which decorate some doors of the casino belong to this genre.
 That showing Neapolitan buskers is interesting because it depicts a putip¨ (pron. pooh-teeh-pooh) a friction drum, consisting of a cylindrical sound box closed at the top by a stretched membrane, with a bamboo cane attached at the centre.
 It is still used by folk bands.